 There’s a disturbing conversation happening in society right now: people are uncomfortable with other people’s opinions and the debates they spark.
+Our arguments are becoming more and more polarized and less and less productive.

 In reaction, people are asking, “What’s the point in debating?
 No one’s winning any arguments.
 You’re not going to change someone’s opinion.”